 And did you know that you can make baked potatoes without the oven?
 Just microwave the spuds on high for 10 minutes, flipping it over halfway through, and it will cook beautifully.

-Scrape off the centers of the potatoes and fill it up with sour cream, chives, and cheese.
+Scrape off the centers of the potatoes and fill them up with sour cream, chives, and cheese.
 Top with bacon crumbles for a truly divine treat!